quisquous/cactbot/docs/TimelineGuide.md

 Without recorded video, it's not 100% clear from the logs whether the `Shrapnel Shell` is part of phase 3 or phase 4.
-I know from observation that `Magitek Missiles` is the last phase, so because the `Shrapnel Shell` breaks the pattern let's assume it starts phase 4.
+We know from observation that `Magitek Missiles` is the last phase, so because the `Shrapnel Shell` breaks the pattern let's assume it starts phase 4.
 We'll test this later.